Heartland CASA News

 One way to “advocate” for our community’s abused and neglected children is to help spread CASA’s mission.

-Macon County CASA invites you to stay connected with events, donor thank yous, volunteer opportunities, recommendations for positive parent-child interactions, and more through our social media outlets.
+Heartland CASA invites you to stay connected with events, donor thank yous, volunteer opportunities, recommendations for positive parent-child interactions, and more through our social media outlets.
 Like, share, and comment on our posts to help Macon County and surrounding communities understand why 630 local foster children need a voice.

 The Latest from CASA on Facebook